bparanj/crystal/programming/rails/build-process.md

 How is the build process managed in Rails?

 From the perspective of a Rails core contributor, the build process in Rails is managed through a combination of automated tasks, testing frameworks, and dependency management tools.
-Here's an overview of how this process typically works:
+Here's an overview of how this process  works:

 1. **Source Code Management**: The Rails source code is managed using Git, hosted on GitHub.
 This allows for version control, pull requests, issue tracking, and collaborative development.